mia-platform/documentation/docs/runtime_suite/swagger-aggregator.md

 The Swagger Aggregator service is responsible for aggregating the individual [swaggers](https://swagger.io/docs/specification/2-0/what-is-swagger/) of all the microservices indicated in the configuration.
 He collects all paths from the specified microservice swaggers and merge them all on a single swagger definition.
 To correctly handle the possible rewrite of the gateways, this service can be configured to handle the swagger paths with the correct prefix.

 This service allows you to always have the right version of documentation of your API.
-Aggregate documentation will be available in the [API Portal](../development_suite/api-portal/api-documentations).
+The aggregated documentation will be available in the [API Portal](../development_suite/api-portal/api-documentations).

 You can expose documentation which implements [OpenApi 2.0](https://swagger.io/specification/v2/)/[OpenApi 3.0](https://swagger.io/specification/) specifications.